mreschke/email/README.md

 # Send Email

-Send PHP based email using mandril (others soon)
+Send PHP based email using mailgun (others soon)

 This is compiled into a single email.phar